ErnestSuyver/BPT/BPT_Basic.md

 ## Escapes

 Sometime you will see things like `\<` or `\|` in the markdown.
 A backslash is positioned before a character.
 This is called " escaping".
 Its purpose is to enforce a certain interpretation of the escaped character.
 For example, a human editor may use `<` and `>` to indicate a dubious or supplemented reading of a text.
 However, the software processing the markdown will interpret these characters as tag markers, like `<p>`.
-The backslah tells the software to ignore the character.
+The backslash tells the software to ignore the character.